Call ADT

 How it Stacks Up:

-I give the ADT control panel an A+.
-The Vivint Smart Hub is my gold standard, and compared to it, the ADT control panel falls short on some crucial features.
-The smaller screen size, lack of automation controls, and 85 dB siren were my biggest gripes, but it was a solid control panel all around.
+We give the ADT control panel an A. The Vivint Smart Hub is our gold standard, and compared to it, the ADT control panel falls short on some crucial features.
+The smaller screen size, lack of automation controls, and 85 dB siren were my biggest gripes, but it was a solid control panel all around that got the job done.

 ADT’s Entryway, Motion, and Glass Break Sensors